SunsetFi/suntime-js/docs/01-quick-start.md

 console.log(result(2, 4)); // 6
 ```

 These proxies are live and bidirectional, so mutating values on a proxy will mutate it in the StaticJs runtime.
-Note that things like property setters are invoked when mutating.
+Note that property setters may be invoked when mutating.

 ```ts
 import { evaluateExpression } from "@suntime-js/core";